 Wireless sensor systems are very handy.
 This is especially true if that system can work over long distances.
 In this project, you’ll learn how to build an easy long-range wireless sensor system using a modular electronics platform called XinaBox which doesn’t rely on Bluetooth or WiFi making it extremely reliable.

 We will be using LoRa as our modulation for digital wireless comms.
 This low-cost off-the-shelf device can reach up to 15km while using very little power.
 Just make sure you’re operating in unlicensed bands, though.

-Of course, there’s no such thing as a free lunch – and the trade-off for long range is that it’s narrowband and only really good for sending small amounts of data.
-“Whoa – that’s perfect for wireless sensors!” we hear you scream.
-And we wouldn’t disagree.
-But for the record it’s no good for transferring files, surfing the web and streaming video.
-Which in this case is fine.
+The trade-off for long-range is that it’s narrowband and only really good for sending small amounts of data, so no good for transferring files, surfing the web or streaming video.

-In plain English, LoRa lets you spend more time on-air and transmitting to transfer a certain size payload than you would with a more traditional modulation type (e.g. FSK or ASK/OOK).
-Having said that, this ain’t gonna prove problematic for small payloads.
+LoRa lets you spend more time on-air and transferring a certain size payload than you would with a more traditional modulation type like FSK or ASK/OOK.

-Here’s a point to note.
-LoRaWAN is fantastic for rolling-out a national or international network.
-But it does make life more complex with the need for servers and additional constraints.
-With our safety application, the requirements are quite simple.
-And, because we want to eliminate as much complexity as possible and remove any reliance on external services, we’ll be using a very simple peer-to-peer system — and not LoRaWAN.
+LoRaWAN is fantastic for rolling-out a national or international network, but it does make life more complex with the need for servers and additional constraints.
+With our application, the requirements are quite simple so we’ll be using a simple peer-to-peer system rather than LoRaWAN.